juanhapes/serverless-helper/README.md

 # Serverless Helper

-A framework to implement serverless framework config fil with ease and standarized resources.
+A framework to implement serverless framework config file with ease and standarized resources.

 ## Usage